Agricultural Field Inspectors

 |Experience||Varies per job and state requirements; some employers provide on-the-job training|

-Sources: *O NET Online, **iSeek, ***State government Department of Agriculture job postings.
+Sources: O NET Online, iSeek, U.S. Bureau of Labor Statistics, State government Department of Agriculture job postings

 Step 1: Complete a Degree Program

 Not all states require candidates to hold a college degree, but some agriculture departments favor candidates with a bachelor's degree in agricultural sciences, biological science or a related field.
-Coursework covers soil science, animal science, agricultural business, plant physiology, greenhouse management and integrated pest management.
+Depending upon the chosen degree, coursework can cover soil science, animal science, agricultural business, plant physiology, greenhouse management and integrated pest management.

 - Complete an internship.
 Students who enroll in a postsecondary training program may want to consider completing an internship while in school.
 These programs provide students with the opportunity to learn more about the field of agriculture and acquire some relevant work experience that will be valuable when applying for permanent positions following graduation.